santimirandarp/documents/md/linux/filesystem.md

 ## The Home Directory

-So the root directory contains many folders.
-The most important ones for beginners are: `/usr` and `/etc`.
 Programs and even wallpapers are on *usr* folder.
 Config files on *etc* folder.
 All of these are system-wide settings: they affect all users.

-The home directory contains the following directories: *Desktop*, *Downloads*\..., dirs and files we create, and
+The home directory contains the following directories: *Desktop*, *Downloads*..., dirs and files we create, .dotfiles & .dotdirs.

-.dotfiles as well as *.dotdirectories*.
 The dot (`.`) in a file hides the file.
 There are some important dot directories and files:

 1.  .bashrc, .bash_aliases, .profile
 2.  .local, .config, .cache
-3.  .program (.vimrc etc. etc.)
+3.  .vimrc etc.

-The first ones are config files, and also where variables are stored, exported, etc. The second ones are directories. *.local* contain user scoped programs; *.config* contains user-scoped config files (this config overwrittes etc config files as expected).
+The first ones are config files, and also where variables are stored, exported, etc. The second ones are directories. *.local* contain user bins & stuff; *.config* contains user-scoped config files (overwrittes etc config files as expected).
 The last one might be a files or a directory.
 They should be placed under *.config* but for some reason they are not, and this can\'t be changed as the files are created on every program-session (if they do not exist).
 They are configuration files.

 ### Symlinks in the filesystem

 bin, sbin and all libs are symlinks, not real folders.
 All of them link to a correspondent folder under `usr`.
 For example, `bin` is really a link to `usr/bin` and so on.